chronom-ai/chronom-cli/README_ADVANCED.md

 ### Install chronom-cli dependencies

 The command will install the selected dependency on the local machine.
-:warning: Note that currently the command does not check if the dependency is already installed.
+:warning: Note: currently the command does not check if the dependency is already installed.

 ```bash
 chronom-cli setup install <dependency>